How to Create a Work Environment That Promotes the Right Behaviors

 2. Transparency

-High performance cultures use clear, credible, and fair methods to consistently let teams and individuals know where they stand compared to performance standards in terms of Doing (generating desired results) and Being (achieving them in the right way).
+High performing teams rely on clear, credible, and fair mechanisms to keep teams and individuals informed about how they measure up — both in Doing (delivering results) and Being (achieving them in the right way).

 3. Meaning